 When I use the term "dwarf" to describe our tomatoes, it doesn't refer to fruit size, but rather to plant height.
 Among the 60 varieties are types that produce tomatoes that weigh up to one pound each.
 We created heart-shaped varieties, and tomatoes in every color imaginable, including stripes and swirls.
 In 2015, I grew the first 36 releases in my driveway in straw bales; the results were spectacular, and the tomatoes that I harvested were among the best-flavored in our entire garden.
 Best of all, these varieties thrive in 5-gallon containers, and need but a short stake or short tomato cage to keep them in control.
 Plus, no pruning at all is needed.

 For more information about the project — including a full list of varieties and descriptions — visit the project website.
-Though many of the varieties are sold by additional seed companies, the most up-to-date list of those offering seeds includes Victory Seeds, Tatiana's TOMATObase, the Sample Seed Shop, and the Heritage Seed Market.
+Though many of the varieties are sold by additional seed companies, the most up-to-date list of those offering seeds includes Victory Seeds, Tatiana's TOMATObase, and the Heritage Seed Market.

 As for some of my very favorites, I love the sweet flavor and bright yellow hue of Dwarf Sweet Sue; the near ivory colored, large, sprightly tasting Dwarf Mr. Snow; and Rosella Purple, which looks and tastes like Cherokee Purple.